Polishing the Diamond: Participatory Decision Making Model

 Zone 3, as we mentioned before, can be helped by enforcing relationships and creating a shared context in the group.
 Easier said than done, but baby steps and continuous improvement is how it's done along with a good deal of patience and understanding.
 Zone 4 is where a Scrum master can help the team refine good ideas and include any other operational requirements.
 Then, Zone 5 is closure where the decision is reached and that diamond of a decision is ready to go.

-Making decisions efficiently is the core of agile product management, Scrum and life.
+Making decisions efficiently is the core of Agile Product Management, Scrum and life.
 The diamond model of participation has been there all along.
 Watch your teams move through this model and look for the movements from one zone to the next.
 Over time, you can use this to make suggestions and help coach the team to a decision.

 Previous